-- 1. Critically reflect upon the causes, seriousness, and urgency of the current episode of environmental and climatic change with respect to how these factors influence sustainability thinking and adaptation planning. - 2.
-Hone your ability to identify and appraise the complex influences that political, ethical, legal, social, cultural and non cultural, factors and opinions, related to environmental and climatic change, have on the sustainability and adaptation planning in practice and research. - 3.
-Develop evaluation skills of complex issues to become systematic, iterative, imaginative and creative, in order thatyou can make sound judgements within the limits of uncertainty and
+- 1. Critically reflect upon the causes, seriousness, and urgency of the current episode of environmental and climatic change with respect to how these factors influence sustainability thinking and adaptation within the built environment. - 2.
+Hone your ability to identify and appraise the complex influences that political, ethical, legal, social, cultural and non cultural, factors and opinions, related to environmental and climatic change, have on the sustainability and adaptation practice and research related to the built environment.

-- incomplete data, and become a self reflective practitioner or researcher who can communicate opinions and conclusions clearly to specialist and non-specialist audiences. - 4.
-Undertake an extended independent piece of original research and writing upon a topic of your choosing within the field of sustainability and adaptation planning. - 5.
-Develop self-confidence and an ability to act on your own initiative, to prepare you for the rigours and demands of employment or further postgraduate study in the area of sustainability and adaptation planning. - 6.
+- 3. Develop evaluation skills of complex issues to become systematic, iterative, imaginative and creative, in order that they can make sound judgements within the limits of uncertainty and incomplete data, and become a self reflective practitioner or researcher who can communicate opinions and conclusions clearly to specialist and non-specialist audiences. - 4.
+Undertake an extended independent piece of original research and writing upon a topic of your choosing within the field of sustainability and adaptation as related to the built environment. - 5.
+Develop self-confidence and an ability to act on your own initiative, to prepare them for the rigours and demands of employment or further postgraduate study in the area of sustainability and adaptation in the built environment. - 6.
 Make informed decisions based upon an appraisal of the academic content combined with practical experience and directed research, in order that you may develop the ability to synergise theory and practical knowledge domains into a deep and holistic understanding. - 7.
 Analyse with increased awareness your personal competences in order that you can realise your potential for self development and become independent, lifelong self-reflective learners and practitioners in your areas of interest.